netobserv/flowlogs-pipeline/README.md

 1. Compute geo-location from IP addresses
 1. Resolve kubernetes information from IP addresses
 1. Perform regex operations on field values
+1. Multiply a field by a value (e.g. when receiving only a sampling of bytes transferred)

 Example configuration: